JannatulFerdaus390/SQL_Employee_Data_Analysis/README.md

 1. Build a database
 2. Create a table and insert the data.
 3. Select columns with null values in them.
 Deleted all NULL values from the datasets, deleted unnecessary rows and Character, renamed column index.

 **Feature Engineering:** This will help generate some new columns from existing ones.
-Added a new column named “Gender” to give insight of employees in the Male and Female.
-This will help answer the question on which part of the day most sales are made.
+Added a new column named “Gender” to give insight of employees gender in the form of Male and Female.
+This will help answer the question which are based on Gender.

 *********************************************************************************************************
-## Queries and Case:
+## Queries and Case

 Q1: How many unique EmployeeID does the data from firstTable have?